Mesh geometry

 )->Float[Array, 'n_hes']:

-Cotangent of angle opposite to half-edge
+Cotangent of angle opposite to half-edge.
+0 for boundary half-edges.

 source